You have 0 free articles left this month.

 Advertisement

-May 16 Wi-Fi and systems outage related to internal incident, not malicious action, university COO confirms.
+The 16 May Wi-Fi and systems outage were related to internal incident, not malicious action, the university COO has confirmed.

 ANU confirms IT outage due to “IT infrastructure failure”